RuneSchool/RuneSchool.github.io/_posts/2024-4-13-rune-school-spelling-system-faq.md

 ## hUrry sounds different than fUrry

 In this system, we have merged the historical ᛖᚱ and ᛁᚱ into ᚢᚱ for the NURSE phoneme.
-If you pronounce "hurry" like a true STRUT+R, you may write ᚢᚱ as a bindrune for NURSE and ᚢᚱ unbound for "hurry".
+If you pronounce "hurry" like a true STRUT+R, you may write ᚢ‍ᚱ as a bindrune for NURSE and ᚢᚱ unbound for "hurry".

 I don't believe however that there are any homophones that can be distinguished by pronouncing "hurry" and "furry" differently, however.
 So please drop by the discord and let us know if you found some!